CURRICULUM OPTIONS

 Students answer an anchor question of their choice for each of these selections:

-- “Taste” (an exchange between the Female Spectator and Philo-Natura) [No. 15, June 1745] (Includes: “Letter from Philo-Natura,” “Haywood’s Response to Philo-Natura,” “Haywood’s Response to Mrs. Sarah Old Fashioned,” “Letter from Leucothea,” “Haywood’s Response to Leucothea.”
-From “Selections from The Female Spectator by Eliza Haywood,” ed.
-Patricia Meyer Spacks (Oxford University Press, 1999).
+- “Taste” [an exchange between the Female Spectator and Philo-Natura], The Female Spectator, no. 15 (June 1745) [includes: “Letter from Philo-Natura,” “Haywood’s Response to Philo-Natura,” “Haywood’s Response to Mrs. Sarah Old Fashioned,” “Letter from Leucothea,” “Haywood’s Response to Leucothea”].
+In “Selections from the Female Spectator by Eliza Haywood,” ed.
+Patricia Meyer Spacks (Oxford University Press, 1999), 177–212.

 1 Day: From Periodical Essay to Magazine: Five Lady’s Magazines by 1770